rwalters/prime_patterns/chain_of_responsibility.md

   end
 ```

-Each rule checks if the input is not prime, so if the check is `true`, we return `false`, the number being tested is not prime.
+Each rule checks if the input is not prime, so if the check is `true` then the number being tested is not prime and we return `false`.
 If all rules are false, we are left with a prime number.

 ## Chain of Responsibility Pattern

+In my [previous article](https://github.com/rwalters/prime_patterns/blob/master/strategy_pattern.md), I showed how to move these sequential checks into an array of strategies that we could use as part of the Strategy Pattern.
+This time, I will use these to implement a form of the Chain of Responsibility pattern.

+Instead of calling these "strategies", we will call them "processors".
+And, rather than handle an array of these processors up front, we will let each one handle the decision.
+Each processor will either know the answer, or pass the decision on to another object to make the decision.
+In this way, we can potentially have a complex tree of decisions our program will make to determine an answer, much more flexible and powerful than a straight array of strategies to be applied.

+This is absolute overkill for our example, of course, and we will end up with a linear path of decisions, but this will allow us to explore the concepts in this pattern without having to actually deal with a whole tree of decisions.